Aetherpoint/PubPub-Design-Guidelines/README.md

 - Flatdoc: Converts markdown to HTML on the client side.

-The PubPub DesignGuidelines have no external dependencies.
+The PubPub Design Guidelines have no external dependencies.